 The Heart of Soroptimism is Programme Action

-Our highly successful Wine into Water evening in March to mark World Water Day will support the vital and life-changing work undertaken by WaterAid in areas across the globe.
-The supply of fresh, clean water to communities is of special benefit to women and girls, leading to improved health and enabling them to take greater control of their lives, with girls being able to pursue an education.
+As always, we shall mark World Water Day in March with our Wine into Water evening.
+Although we are unlikely to achieve the magnificent total of this past year, we recognise the vital and life-changing work undertaken by our partners WaterAid across the globe.
+The supply of fresh, clean water to communities is of special benefit to women and girls, leading to improved health and better educational opportunities for girls.

-We shall honour our twice yearly commitment to Hertford Disability Support Group, providing the entertainment and refreshments at their social evening in September, and sandwiches, scones and cakes in March.
-It is a small way of helping to enhance the lives of local people living with disabilities, the majority of whom are women.
+We shall honour our twice yearly commitment to Hertford Disability Support Group, providing the entertainment and refreshments at their social evening in October, and sandwiches, scones and cakes in March.
+It is a small way of helping to enhance the lives of local people living with disabilities, the vast majority of whom are women.

 We will continue to campaign for prison reform, and against human trafficking, FGM and domestic abuse, lobbying our MPs and signing petitions whenever appropriate.
 Indeed, last October, we were happy to undertake in our area a survey on human trafficking in order to help inform The UK Modern Day Slavery Training Delivery Group of the public’s awareness of this horrendous issue.